kietly/cs109a/twitter-nlp.md

 ### Feature Selection

-We used sklearn's VarianceThreshold method to identify low-variance features.
+We used sklearn's VarianceThreshold method to identify low-variance features (features with mostly one value).

 ```python